Generative Artificial Intelligence in Bioinformatics: A Systematic Review of Models, Applications, and Methodological Advances: Key Insights from the Research Questions

 Single-cell gene expression has been among the most challenging and data-hungry domains of bioinformatics and a domain where GenAI has made crystal-clear advances.
 Rather than only predicting cell types or clustering gene expression profiles, new models are able to capture the full richness of single-cell states and regulatory dynamics.
 Particularly, scGPT \cite{cui2024scgpt} is emblematic of this movement by jointly predicting single-cell gene expression, chromatin accessibility, and surface protein abundance.
 The model can infer regulatory networks and predict cellular responses to changes, making it a general platform for exploring heterogeneity during development, disease, and therapeutic processes.

 Generative approaches have also helped the spatial dimension of transcriptomics.
 One such example is SpatialScope \cite{wan2023integrating} that super-resolves sparse spatially resolved transcriptomic data to single-cell resolution, fills in missing genes and determines cell–cell interactions in tissue contexts.
 It allows researchers to relate molecular expression to tissue organization and function more accurately.
-On a complementary dimension, PyEvoCell \cite{mathur2025pyevocell} supports cellular lineage and trajectory reconstruction using computational bioinformatics methods and suggests probable differentiation pathways based on existing data..
+On a complementary dimension, PyEvoCell \cite{mathur2025pyevocell} supports cellular lineage and trajectory reconstruction using computational bioinformatics methods and suggests probable differentiation pathways based on existing data.

-Individual cell datasets across various experiments, species, and modalities previously were combined with enormous quantities of hand curation, however, generative models do so automatically to a significant degree.
+\x{Individual cell datasets from diverse experiments, species, and modalities were previously integrated through extensive manual curation}; however, generative models do so automatically to a significant degree.
 Software such as scDREAMER \cite{shree2023scdreamer} aligns millions of cells into common atlases with retained biological signals and enables comparisons across species and conditions.
 Similarly, sciCAN \cite{shree2023scdreamer} uses adversarial training to align gene expression and chromatin accessibility profiles to provide outputs resistant to batch effects and technical noise and yet present integrated perspectives of cellular states.
 Even single-cell data hypothesis creation and subsequent interpretation have been enhanced.
 Such as llm2geneset \cite{zhu2025enhancing} facilitate dynamic gene set creation for experimental context, improved differential expression analyses, and pathway discovery related to the context.
 This comes in handy with experiments that are beyond the scope of static gene set databases.

+\x{RNA bioinformatics has become one of the most active application areas of GenAI, with advances in structure prediction, functional annotation, splicing analysis, sequence design, and interaction modeling.
+Foundation models such as RNA-FM~\cite{chen2022interpretable} and RiNALMo~\cite{penic2025rinalmo}, pretrained on tens of millions of unlabeled RNA sequences, have shown that self-supervised learning can capture structural and functional information useful for diverse tasks, including secondary structure prediction, ncRNA classification, translation efficiency estimation, and splice-site prediction.
+ERNIE-RNA~\cite{yin2025ernie} further improves this framework by incorporating RNA-specific base-pairing information, achieving strong performance in zero-shot secondary structure prediction, RNA contact prediction, RNA--protein interaction prediction, and MRL estimation.
+GenAI has also advanced RNA 3D structure prediction.
+RhoFold+~\cite{shen2024accurate} combines RNA-FM representations with geometric learning to generate full-atom RNA 3D structures.}